buildbotics/bbctrl-firmware/README.md

 problems building, especially with warnings related to the boost library you can ignore these warnings by building with `scons strict=0`.
 This disables strict checking.

+# Testing the Build

+You can testing C! by going to the *tests* directory in the root of the cbang source tree.
+Then run:

+    ./testHarness